-Japan's parliament is comprised of a House of Representatives (Lower House) and a House of Councillors (Upper House).
+Japan's parliament comprises a House of Representatives (Lower House) and a House of Councillors (Upper House).
 The Lower House has 475 members who are elected for four-year terms, although political conditions frequently see the House dissolved earlier.
-The Upper House has 242 members who are elected for six-year terms, with 146House members elected in prefecture-based constituencies and 96 by proportional representation at the national level.
+The Upper House has 242 members who are elected for six-year terms, with 146 House members elected in prefecture-based constituencies and 96 by proportional representation at the national level.
 One half of the Upper House is dissolved for election at regular three-year intervals.

 The Japanese Constitution specifies that the majority of Cabinet members must be elected members of parliament.
 However, the Prime Minister can appoint non-politicians to the Cabinet and as Special Ministers of State.
 There is no term limit for prime ministers, although individual parties often have term limits in place under party rules.

 Japan's governmental structure has three tiers: national, prefectural and local.
 There are 47 prefectures and 1,741 other local municipalities.
 Each tier is governed by elected assemblies.
 Japan does not have a federal system and the two lower tiers of government are to a large extent fiscally dependent on the national government.